 Wisconsin Massage Liability Insurance Guidelines

 Not many states require licensed therapists to have an insurance policy in place to practice.
-Since the state requirements changed in 2009 and the state required all massage therapists (MTs) to become licensed, it also became a requirement for all therapists practicing to hold a Wisconsin massage insurance policy as well.
+However, since the state requirements changed in 2009 and the state required all massage therapists (MTs) to become licensed, it also became a requirement for all therapists practicing to hold a Wisconsin massage insurance policy as well.

-Although online professional liability (malpractice liability) is required, it is a good idea to consider personal liability (for claims such as slip and fall accidents), as well as property damage coverage, and possible rental property coverage, in the event something happens to the property.
+Although online professional liability (malpractice liability) is required, it is a good idea to consider personal liability (for claims such as slip and fall accidents), as well as property damage coverage, and possible rental property coverage, in the event something happens to your business property.

 In 2009, it became a requirement that all MTs practicing in Wisconsin must hold a license in order to practice.
 With this requirement comes the requirement that 600 hours of coursework be completed, prior to any applicant attempting the licensing exam.
 These hours can be completed in any state school that it is offered.

 Renewal requirements –

 Once an LMT in the state of Wisconsin, therapists will have to renew their license every two years, and can do so online.
-Depending on the type of business you plan on working for, and the city that you live in, there might also be a requirement to attain a city license, in order to work as a massage practitioner in the location.
-So, prior to beginning a new position, or starting your own practice in a specific locality, it is important to find out whether or not you are required to have a separate license to practice in the city; and, if so, how often you have to renew it, and what the costs are to keep that license.
+Depending on the type of business you plan on working for and the city you reside in, there may also be a requirement to attain a city license.
+Prior to beginning a new position, or starting your own practice in a specific locality, it is important to find out whether or not you are required to have a separate license to practice in the city; and, if so, how often you have to renew it, and what the costs are to keep that license.